Expectations of Members of Holy Protection Orthodox Christian Church

 - Striving, through study in the faith as individuals, as families, and together, to understand and live out the expectations that Christ has for you as His disciple and as one of His people as revealed in Scripture (the Bible).

 - Understanding that Church membership is about getting right with God and living right with God.
 Christians look at their actions and judge them based on God's standards, and apologize to others when we offend them, and seek to make things right as far as possible from our point of view.
 When making moral decisions we must not act based on emotion, but rather based on right and wrong.
+Emotions are good when they follow revealed truth and are kept “in check,” but outside of that can be deceptive, and we must rely on revealed truth or else we go astray.
 As fallen creatures, often we can deceive ourselves, so we look to do what is right in God's eyes as revealed in the Gospel of Christ, not each person "doing what is right in their own eyes."
-As Scripture says: "You shall not do what we are doing here today, each human doing what is right in his own eyes" (Deut.
-12.8)
+As Scripture says: "You shall not do what we are doing here today, each one doing what is right in his own eyes" (Deut.
+12.8).
+Also: “In your anger do not sin: Do not let the sun go down while you are still angry” (Eph.
+4.26).
+“My dear brethren, take not of this: Everyone should be quick to listen, slow to speak and slow to become angry, for human anger does not bring about the righteous life than God desires” (James 1.19-20).
+“But now you must rid yourselves of all such things as these: wrath, rage, malice, slander, and filthy language from your lips” (Col. 3.8).

 - Entrusting our lives to God daily, which also means praying daily—communicating with your Creator throughout the day.
 This may be through silent or vocal prayers, short or long, at home, work, recreation, and travel in between.
 One should also pray before meals, even if it is a short silent prayer in the mind.
 One must also teach their children to pray regularly, to read Scripture (read it with them when they are little), to learn and practice the Faith that Christ has given for the salvation of the world.

-- Dedicating each Lord’s Day (Sunday) to the One whose day it is, starting the week out making God a priority,* and teaching your children to do the same.
+- Dedicating each Lord’s Day (Sunday) to the One whose day it is, starting the week out making God a priority* and teaching our children and grandchildren to do the same.
+“Remember the Sabbath” is a commandment of God, and at the Resurrection, Sunday superseded Saturday, “the Sabbath having ended, as the first of Sabbaths began…” (Matt.
+28.1).
 This involves attending Liturgy regularly, every Sunday possible.
 The ordinance to honor the Lord on the Lord’s day is a commandment.
-If there are legitimate reasons why we cannot be in Church either here or at another parish on a Sunday (work obligations, hospitalization, illness, being out of town or at a great distance of a church on a given Sunday, etc.), then we should be finding other ways to accomplish this commandment, either by going to a midweek service, or something of the like.
-Discuss with priest when in doubt.
+If there are legitimate reasons why we cannot be in Church either here or at another parish on a Sunday (work obligations, hospitalization, illness, recovering from childbirth, being out of town or at a great distance of a church on a given Sunday, etc.), then we should be finding other ways to accomplish this commandment, either by going to a midweek service, or something of the like.
+If a person does not attend Church for more than three weeks without a just cause, according to canon law they must go to confession prior to going to Holy Communion.

 - Living a life of charitable action by aiding people whom we encounter throughout the day in small or large ways, by a kind word or gesture, by holding doors, by looking for ways to make a small difference in someone’s day, a word of encouragement, helping someone carry something to their car, etc.

 - Responsibility to one another.
 Christ said "love one another as I have loved you."
 The members of the parish are expected to care for one another, to visit one another (either in person or by note, electronic or otherwise, or phone, etc.) in illness or affliction (loss of loved one, trauma, etc.).
 Also, there is the responsibility to tell the priest and our fellow Church members when things happen that may cause our absence.
 It is not their job to chase after us to find out why we are absent, but our responsibility to contact them.
 When Lazarus fell ill, the Bible says that Mary and Martha took responsibility to contact Christ on behalf of their brother: “So the sisters sent word to Him, saying, 'Lord, behold, he whom You love is sick.'”
 (John 11.3-4).
-Likewise "when John, while imprisoned, heard of the works of Christ, he sent word by his disciples" (Matthew 11.2).
-Please don't keep the priest or fellow members guessing as to what happen, or wait for them to call to ask what happened.
+Likewise "when John, while imprisoned, heard of the works of Christ, he sent word by his disciples…" (Matthew 11.2).
+Again, if we are sick or in trouble, we are to “call for the presbyters of the Church” (James 5.14).
+Please don't keep the priest or fellow members guessing as to what happened, or wait for them to call to ask what happened.
 "Send word" as is the Biblical responsibility of all of us.
 Think about if someone did this to you--just did not show up and did not tell you why!
-Think about it if the priest did not show up and didn't tell anyone, but just expected them to call him!
+Think about it if the priest did not show up on Sunday for Liturgy because he wasn’t feeling well and didn't tell anyone, but just expected them to call him!
 It is just as outrageous when anyone else does it.

-- Periodic confession, at times of major sin, of prolonged or addictive sin, and every year during the fasts (four periods of repentance: Great Lent, after Pentecost, August Dormition Fast, and sometime during the 40 days before Nativity).
+- Periodic confession, when needed to help arrest the growing of sin in one’s life, and every year during the fasts (four periods of repentance: Great Lent, after Pentecost, August Dormition Fast, and sometime during the 40 days before Nativity).
+One must take confession and do penance (abstention from communion) or at times of major sin, of prolonged or addictive sin, as Scripture warns us that to partake of Communion in an unworthy manner is to eat and drink condemnation to oneself.
 An Orthodox Christian should confess not less than once a year, and especially everyone should take confession during Great Lent in order to be properly prepared for Holy Week.

-- Preparing for Communion and partaking of it regularly.
+- Preparing for Communion and partaking of it regularly (fasting from all foods from about midnight of the night before unless pregnant or sick, prayer, abstention from ungodly things).
 If you are not able to do so for various reasons, please talk to the priest about it.

 - Regularly contributing to the parish financially (tithing or biblical stewardship with a proportion of tithing).
 This includes the priest who must do a full tithe as an example to the rest of the parish.
 As Scripture states, giving should not be done "grudgingly", but cheerfully.
 Christ tells us that where we put our money (most translations say "treasure"), there will our hearts be also.